- How is the Healthy Eating Plate different from the U.S. Department of Agriculture's MyPlate?

 - Sports drinks and energy drinks for children and adolescents: are they appropriate?
 Pediatrics.
 2011;127:1182-1189.

 - US Department of Agriculture.
 Development of 2010 Dietary Guidelines for Americans consumer messages and new food icon: executive summary of formative research.
 2011; http://www.choosemyplate.gov/foodgroups/downloads/MyPlate/ExecutiveSummaryOfFormativeResearch.pdf.
 Accessed September 7, 2011.

 Created by Sari Kalin, The Nutrition Source

 Last updated September 14, 2011

 Eat real food.
 That’s the essence of today’s nutrition message.
 Our knowledge of nutrition has come full circle, back to eating food that is as close as possible to the way nature made it.
-Based on a solid foundation of current nutrition science, Harvard’s Special Health Report Healthy Eating: A guide to the new nutrition describes how to eat for optimum health.Learn more »
+Based on a solid foundation of current nutrition science, Harvard’s Special Health Report A Guide to Healthy Eating: Strategies, tips, and recipes to help you make better food choices describes how to eat for optimum health.Learn more »

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.